shanejeremich/crwn-clothing/README.md

 # Crown Clothing

 You can find the deployed project at [Crown Clothing](https://crwn-clothing-v1.herokuapp.com/).
-This is not the complete version, this is only the first release with a couple features.
-This project still needs to be built out with future releases/added features.

 This application is a react app that demostrates a demo build of a clothing store called Crown Clothing.
 Crown Clothing uses Firebase as its database and user authentication and for payments, we are using Stripe.
 This application is hosted on Heroku.